-Example 7: The Jellybean Cake Corporation international headquarters are located at 123 Cake St, Candyland, FL, USA.
+Example 7: The Jellybean Cake Corporation international headquarters is located at 123 Cake Street, Candyland, Florida, USA.

-Like addresses, the day, month and year in a date need to be punctuated with commas.
+Like with addresses, the day, month, and year in a date need to be punctuated with commas.

-Example 8: Legend has it, the concept of the jellybean cake was conceived on Thursday, April 20, 1574, by Spanish explorers.
+Example 8: The concept of the jellybean cake was conceived on Thursday, June 6, 1574, by Spanish explorers.